sorcero/dragonscales/README.md

 ### Service developer

-As the developer, you need to populate the service with the tasks that will later be available for the clients to run.
+As the developer, you need to provide the service with the tasks that will be available for the clients to run.

-For each task you want to expose, a [BaseTask](dragonscales/tasks.py) subclass needs to be created.
+For each task you want to expose, a [BaseTask](dragonscales/tasks.py) subclass must be created.
 The `run` method is invoked to execute the task.
 The following is a basic example of a [Task](tests/tasks/task.py):

 ```python
 class Task(tasks.BaseTask):